awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_kill_query.md

 ## Parameters<a name="mysql_rds_kill_query-parameters"></a>

  *queryID*
-The identity of the query that will be terminated\.
+The identity of the query to be terminated\.

 ## Usage Notes<a name="mysql_rds_kill_query-usage-notes"></a>